Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving

-The key idea of Algorithm~\ref{alg:baseline} (lines 3–8) is to iteratively identify inputs that distinguish between conflicting candidate solutions: in line 3, two candidate gate-type assignments ($\gateAssignment_1, \gateAssignment_2$) that are consistent with all observed input–output pairs currently in $\discriminateSet$ are located.
-We then search for an input vector $\inputvector$ on which these two candidates produce different outputs.
-If such two gate-type assignments and discriminating input exist (lines 4–7), the oracle $\Oracle{\cdot}$ is queried to obtain the output $\outputvector$, and the new pair ($\inputvector$, $\outputvector$) is appended to $\discriminateSet$.
-Any gate-type assignment inconsistent with this new observation is then blocked (line 7).
-This process repeats until no additional distinguishing input can be found (line 8), at which point the discriminating set $\discriminateSet$ is said to be \textit{complete}.
-Finally, as shown in line 11, a gate-type assignment $\gateAssignment$ that satisfies all pairs in the complete $\discriminateSet$ is extracted as the recovered function.
-Formally, such a complete discriminating set guarantees that any two assignments consistent with all ($\inputvector$, $\outputvector$)$\in$ $\discriminateSet$ are functionally indistinguishable over the entire input space.
-For a formal proof of completeness and correctness, see \cite{el2015integrated}.
-To complement the high-level description, the detailed steps are in Algorithm~\ref{alg:ndssversion} in Appendix~\ref{sec:pseudocode}.
+\fixed{\reviewnotemulti{\ref{rb:algorithm1},\ref{rb:algorithm:explanation},\ref{ae:7}}Algorithm~\ref{alg:baseline} summarizes the baseline SAT-based recovery procedure.
+Starting from an empty discriminating set $\discriminateSet$, the solver searches for two gate-type assignments $\gateAssignment_1$ and $\gateAssignment_2$ that are both consistent with all I/O pairs currently in $\discriminateSet$, together with an input vector $\inputvector$ on which the two candidate assignments produce different output vectors.
+If such a triple exists, the oracle $\Oracle{\cdot}$ is queried on $\inputvector$ to obtain the corresponding output $\outputvector$.
+The new observation $(\inputvector,\outputvector)$ is then added to $\discriminateSet$, thereby excluding all gate-type assignments inconsistent with this oracle response.
+In our implementation, we additionally block previously found gate-type assignments that become inconsistent with the accumulated observations, which improves solving performance in subsequent iterations.
+This process continues until no further discriminating input can be found.
+At that point, $\discriminateSet$ is complete, in the sense that any two gate-type assignments consistent with all pairs in $\discriminateSet$ induce circuits that are functionally indistinguishable over the full input space.
+Finally, one satisfying gate-type assignment is extracted; when instantiated on the given topology, it defines a circuit functionally equivalent to the target circuit.
+For a formal proof of completeness and correctness, see~\cite{el2015integrated}.}

+The solver calls in the baseline attack are instantiated using the encoding primitives introduced in Section~\ref{subsec:circuitencoding}.
+In particular, each baseline iteration solves one SAT instance formed by conjoining $\EncodeTwoCircTopo(\Topology,\VariableGateAssignment_1,\VariableGateAssignment_2,\discriminateSet)$ with $\FindDisInputTwoCirc(\Topology,\VariableGateAssignment_1,\VariableGateAssignment_2,X)$.
+A satisfying assignment to this combined formula simultaneously yields two candidate gate-type assignments consistent with the current discriminating set and a discriminating input on which the two instantiated circuits disagree.
+Each time a new oracle response $(\inputvector,\outputvector)$ is obtained, the discriminating set is extended and the SAT instance is refined accordingly, so that all assignments inconsistent with the new observation are automatically excluded in subsequent solver calls.